 Fix the com.apple.DiskManagement.disenter error

 If the hard drive still cannot be mounted on your Mac after trying the above priority measures, it shows that the com.apple.DiskManagement.disenter error is caused by more complex issues.
-Go to try the ways listed below.
-Maybe they are the real problem solvers.

 For external hard drives:

 Check the connections

 External hard drive mounting is an automatic communication process between the OS and the file system of the drive via the USB port.
 If there's a bug in the plugging process, something wrong with the cable, or the USB port not working, the external hard drive will fail to be connected or mounted.

 You can try to eject and unplug the external hard drive and then replug it to another USB port on the Mac.
 Or replug the hard drive with a new matchable cable.
 If it still doesn't mount automatically, mount it through the Mount feature in Disk Utility.

 Run the First Aid feature in Disk Utility

-First Aid is a disk checking tool on Mac.
+First Aid is a disk-checking tool on Mac.
 It can detect and repair errors related to the formatting and directory structure of a disk.
-If there's a file system error caused by incorrect ejecting at last time, a sudden power off, formatting, or other reasons, First Aid may solve it, and then the drive may be mounted.
+If there's a file system error caused by incorrect ejecting at the last time, a sudden power off, formatting, or other reasons, First Aid may solve it, and then the drive may be mounted.

 - Open Disk Utility and select the unmounted drive on the left sidebar.